SarahSchool27/IMGD4000_Hatch/Hatch_RubbishRumble_Portfolio.md

 ## Project

-Rubbish Rumble is a two to four player couch coop game made in Unreal by a team of eight students as a class project for WPI's class IMGD 4000/4500 (Technical Game Dev II).
+[Rubbish Rumble](https://awildpipe.itch.io/rubbish-rumble) is a two to four player couch coop game made in Unreal by a team of eight students as a class project for WPI's class IMGD 4000/4500 (Technical/Artistic Game Dev II).

 ## What I worked on